Amanda C. of the Plano House

 “I knew that it was only a matter of time before I either succeed at killing myself or that the drugs would do it for me,” she said.
 “I had intended to intentionally overdose, but something told me to pick up the phone and call my dad.
 Less than a week later I was on a plane back to Texas, headed to treatment.
 I was emotionally and physically broken.”

-Amanda found that with the provision of accountability and structure at the LaVida house she had a basis to begin her recovery journey, although at first she resisted change.
+Amanda found that with the provision of accountability and structure at the Plano house she had a basis to begin her recovery journey, although at first she resisted change.
 After nearly a year of hard work she looks back along her 12-step program with Simply Grace.

 “As a result of working these steps, the obsession to drink or use has been lifted and every single day I am grateful for that, “ she shared.
 “Without Simply Grace and the women in the houses, I’m almost certain I would’ve given up.”

-Amanda is now managing the LaVida House and has rebuilt trust with her parents.
+Amanda is now managing the Plano House and has rebuilt trust with her parents.
 Despite friends who have relapsed or that she has lost to the disease of addiction she is a few days away from picking up her one year chip from working a 12-Step program.